JakubBorowski2000/react-practice/timer/README.md

-# React Timer
+# React To-Do List

-A simple stopwatch-style timer built with React as a practice project.
+A simple to-do list app built with React as a practice project.

 ## Features

-* Start the timer
-* Pause the timer
+* Add new tasks
+* Delete existing tasks
+* Mark tasks as completed
+* Completed tasks are visually crossed out
+* Prevents empty tasks from being added
-* Reset the timer
+* Clears the input after adding a task
-* Displays time in `HH:MM:SS` format
-* Cleans up the interval when the component unmounts
+* Scrollable task list when many tasks are added

 ## Built With